 - 6 green cilantro seeds (optional - you'd likely have to grown them)

 - 2 cups Biquinho peppers , stems removed, well-cleaned*

 - Even though this is a recipe for refrigerated pickled peppers (not shelf-stable), you can increase the peppers' longevity by sterilizing the jars in which they'll be stored.
 Boil the jars, lids and rings prior to use.

 - In a small pot, bring the brine ingredients to a boil and stir until the sugar and salt have fully dissolved.

-- Add the cleaned peppers to the jar(s).
-You fill as loosely or tightly as you want, since you're not producing a shelf-stable product.
+- Divide the seasonings evenly between the jars, and spoon in the cleaned peppers.
+You can fill the jars as loosely or tightly as you want, since you're not producing a shelf-stable product.

-- Carefully pour the bring over the peppers, to cover.
+- Carefully pour the brine over the peppers, to cover.
 Wipe the rims and seal the jars to fingertip tightness.
 Check the lids again in 5 minutes -- they may need additional tightening.